-Mine was the strangest sort of birth, For I was made from dust and earth.
+For I was made from dust and

-- My trees are filled with tasty fruit, My land with plants and seeds.
+7. My trees are filled with tasty fruit, My land with plants and seeds.
 My streams have fresh clear water, All created for man's needs.

-The of - The Garden's filled with many trees And I'm right in the middle.
+8. The Garden's filled with many trees And I'm right in the middle.
 If only you could taste my fruit, You'd answer every riddle!

-The of - 9.
-It's not good for man to be alone.
+9. It's not good for man to be alone.
 He needs a wife to make his home.
 Hashem made me, a lovely bride,